warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 	}
 	```

-	Unlike most code in a Xamarin Forms solution, Power BI Embedded code cannot be shared across platforms.
-The ```PowerBIHelper``` class you just added contains methods that exist in shared code, but that delegate to methods in platform-specific code.
+	Unlike most code in a Xamarin Forms solution, Power BI Embedded code is platform-specific and cannot be shared across platforms.
+The ```PowerBIHelper``` class you just added contains methods that are called from shared code, but that delegate to methods in platform-specific code.

 1. Now it's time write the platform-specific code.
 Begin by right-clicking the **TwitterBI.Android** project and using the **Add** -> **Class** command to add a class file named **PowerBIService.cs** to the project.
 Then replace the contents of the file with the following code: